igarrison/httpd/README.md

 - `source` - The ERB format template source used to render the file.

--`variables` - A hash of variables passed to the underlying template resource
+- `variables` - A hash of variables passed to the underlying template resource

 License & Authors
 -----------------